layeredapps/stripe-subscriptions/readme.md

     - environment STRIPE_PUBLISHABLE_KEY=pk_test_xxxxxxx
     - environment SUBSCRIPTIONS_WEBHOOK_ENDPOINT_SECRET=whsec_xxxxxxxx

-## Requiring subscriptions

-Environment variables are documented in Dashboard and each module's `/start-dev.sh`.

-You can require subscriptions and no overdue invoices through environment variables:

-    REQUIRE_SUBSCRIPTION=true
-    REQUIRE_PAYMENT=true

 ### Configuring your products and plans

 This module adds a complete interface for creating products and plans.
 Stripe's nomenclature and structure is used directly so for more information refer to the <a href="https://stripe.com/docs">Stripe documentation</a> and <a href="https://stripe.com/docs/api">Stripe API documentation</a>.